ScazLab/rocket-game-refactored-base/README.md

 - The pieces don't always size correctly when put into their slots.
 - The results panel's stats change location each round as each round's stats are added.
 - There are always 4 jet emissions under each booster slot whether or not boosters are present.
+- When we build the game, everything is not placed properly (problems with the dimensions of the screen in build)

 ## Guide to the code
 This section provides a breif overview of the organization of the code.